GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

       </figcaption>
     </figure>

 Ta-da!
 The extension has been successfully installed.
-Because no icons were included in the manifest, a generic icon will be created for the extension.
+Because no extension icons were included in the manifest, a generic icon will be created for the extension.

 ## Pinning the extension {: #pin }

 By default, when you load your extension locally, it will appear in the **extensions menu** {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/f5i7AgfauCfoQJxnn3kU.png", alt="Puzzle", width="24", height="24" %}.
-To access your extension quickly during development, pin your extension to the toolbar.
+Pin your extension to the toolbar to quickly access your extension during development.

 <figure>
 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/LahIugYHQW3QpHM0z1qZ.png",